luzarow/terraform-iac-projects/02-Terraform-AWS-Modular-Infra/README.md

 ---

-# 👨‍💻 Author
+# Author

-### DevOps Infrastructure Engineering Project
+### Abdul Mateen - DevOps Infrastructure Engineering Project

 Designed and implemented as a hands-on Terraform + AWS portfolio project demonstrating modular infrastructure provisioning and cloud architecture best practices.

 ---

-# ⭐ Final Thoughts
+# Final Thoughts

 This repository is intentionally designed to balance:

-✅ Simplicity for learning
+ Simplicity for learning
-✅ Production-inspired architecture
+ Production-inspired architecture
-✅ Modular scalability
+ Modular scalability
-✅ Real-world DevOps practices
+ Real-world DevOps practices

 It serves as an excellent foundation for expanding into advanced cloud-native and enterprise-grade infrastructure workflows.

 ---

-# 📜 License
+# License

 This project is open-source and available under the MIT License.